DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 The function pointer points to a function declared in your Unity script.
 Isn't that amazing!

-Our Unity script should also be modified consequently:
+Our Unity script needs to be modified accordingly:

 ```csharp
 public class HostNativeAPI {